NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/KeepTrackInstalledExtensionsAcrossVersion/README.md

    (one click-solution for getting the previous setup)
 1. Extensions that where previously installed but are not compatible for some reason, are shown but not selectable
-1. UI: a third tab ("Restore Extensions") should be added to the Extension Manager and provide at least a list view for selection / a button button for installing the selected extensions
+1. UI: a third tab ("Restore Extensions") should be added to the Extension Manager and provide at least a list view for selection / a button for installing the selected extensions

 ## Approach and Plan